garylirocks/quickrefs/windows.markdown

 - WSL targets a developer audience who wants to use Linux tools.
 - Requires fewer resources than a full Linux VM, allows you to access Windows files from within Linux.
 - WSL 2 uses Hyper-V
+- A single Linux kernel is shared by multiple distros
 - These tools could be used with WSL: VS Code, Git, databases, GPU acceleration, Linux GUI apps, mounting an external drive or USB

 ### Commands